 5. Severe pangastritis, corpus-predominant gastritis, or severe atrophy

 6. Chronic gastric acid inhibition for >1 year

 7. Strong environmental risk factors for gastric cancer (heavy smoking, high exposure to dust, coal, quartz, cement, and/or work in quarries)

-8. At patient’s request in the case of fear of gastric cancer
+8. At the patient’s request in case of fear of gastric cancer

 9. Dyspepsia not associated with peptic ulcer

-10. Undiagnosed dyspepsia (a test-and-treat strategy)a
+10. Undiagnosed dyspepsia (test-and-treat strategy)a

 11. Prevention of development of ulcers and their complications before or during a long-term NSAID treatmentb

 14. Vitamin B12 deficiency